The State of Innocence

-The State of Innocence is a dramatic work by John Dryden, originally intended as the libretto to an opera.
-It was written around 1673–4, and first published in 1677.
-The work is a rhymed adaption of John Milton's epic poem Paradise Lost, and retells the Biblical story of the fall of man.
+The State of Innocence is a dramatic work by John Dryden, originally intended as the libretto for an opera.
+Written around 1673–4, it was first published in 1677.
+The work is a rhymed adaptation of John Milton's epic poem Paradise Lost and retells the Biblical story of the fall of man.

 Composition

 Dryden was an admirer of Milton's, and described Paradise Lost as "one of the greatest, most noble and most sublime poems which either this Age or Nation has produc'd".
 According to John Aubrey, Milton gave Dryden his personal permission to adapt the poem:

 [Dryden] went to him to have leave to put his Paradise Lost into a Drama in Rhyme.
 Mr. Milton received him civilly, and told him that he would give him leave to tag his verses.

 This reference to the metal "tags" affixed to the ends of cords or laces may hint at Milton's contempt of rhyme as something purely fashionable and ornamental.

 Dryden's work, originally titled The Fall of Angels and Man in Innocence: An Heroic Opera, was completed within the space of a month, but the intended opera was never produced.
 Unofficial transcripts of the libretto began to circulate, however, and the errors in these copies so annoyed Dryden that he was finally induced, in 1677, to publish an authorised version.